Ports of LA and Long Beach Set New TEU Records as Imports Soar

 Full import and outbound empty containers were responsible for all of the port's gains in performance over the year to date, up 25 percent and 30 percent respectively (year-on-year).
 Loaded exports dropped by 12 percent over the same period.

-Consumer confidence remains strong in the United States, and the National Retail Federation expects a great holiday sales season.
+Consumer confidence is a primary driver of the San Pedro Bay ports' performance, and it remains strong in the United States, according to the National Retail Federation.
 The NRF predicts that winter holiday spending will increase by as much as 3.5 percent this year, reaching just shy of a trillion dollars, thanks to a strong economy.

 "The winter holidays are an important tradition to American families, and their capacity to spend will continue to be supported by a strong job market and wage growth," said NRF President and CEO Matthew Shay.
 "The economy remains fundamentally healthy and continues to maintain its momentum heading into the final months of the year."